manzil-infinity180/Social-feed-Application/README.md

 **Step 2: Start the Server**

-- Run `npm start` to launch the server using Nodemon, which automatically restarts the server when changes are made.
+- Run `npm run dev` to launch the server using Nodemon, which automatically restarts the server when changes are made.
 If you don't have Nodemon installed, you can do so globally by running `npm i -g nodemon`.
 This will install Nodemon globally on your PC.

 These two steps will initiate the backend server, allowing you to access the APIs and services provided by the Social Media App Backend.
 Ensure that your environment variables are correctly set to enable seamless server operation.

+- Running test , run `npm run test` or if you want to see the test in tabular form run `npm run test:ci`

 ## Environment Variables